Goodness5/codereview/vestcode.md

 **live() external view returns (uint256):** This function does not take any parameters and returns a uint256 value.
 It is used to retrieve the current timestamp or block number of the blockchain where the contract is deployed.
 The view keyword indicates that this function does not modify the state of the contract.<br><br>
 * TokenLike interface allows the contract to transfer tokens and check the allowance of an account by implementing the transferFrom function.

-#### The codebase is an Abstract contract i.e none of the functions were implemented or used which means the contract can also function as a reusable code source almost like a library.
+#### The first contract is an Abstract contract i.e none of the functions were implemented or used which means the contract can also function as a reusable code source almost like a library.
 The contract was already decleared as an abstract contract in the contract initialization
 ```solidity